randy3k/R-Box/README.md

 [st2](https://github.com/randy3k/R-Box/tree/st2) branch contains the code for Sublime Text 2.
 There is a huge change of R-Box in this Sublime Text 3 only version ---
-R-Box no longer ships with the "send text" functionality.
+R-Box no longer ships with the "send code" functionality.
 R-Box will mainly focus on the R language development.
-The "send text" functionality is exported to [SendText+](https://github.com/randy3k/SendTextPlus).
+The "send code" functionality is exported to [SendText+](https://github.com/randy3k/SendTextPlus).

 Features: